mskimS2/torch-kd/README.md

 # Torch-KD
 This project offers a framework for applying `Knowledge Distillation (KD)` to various deep learning models.
 In KD, a large model (`Teacher`) helps a smaller model (`Student`) become more efficient while maintaining performance.
 This approach is ideal for creating models that work well in resource-constrained environments like mobile devices or embedded systems.

-In this project, we demonstrate the application of Knowledge Distillation using CNN as the `Teacher` model and a simplified CNN model as the `Student` on the Image dataset (CIFAR-10).
+In this project, we demonstrate the application of Knowledge Distillation using CNN as the `Teacher` model and a simplified `CNN`, `ResNet` model as the `Student` on the Image dataset (CIFAR-10).
 The framework is designed to be easily extensible to different datasets and models.

 # Getting Started
 You can easily manage dependencies using Poetry.
 Install all required packages by running: